deckhouse/deckhouse/modules/300-prometheus/docs/FAQ.md

 ### An example of collecting metrics securely from an application inside a cluster

-To configure application metrics protection using `kube-rbac-proxy` and then build metrics from it using Prometheus tools, perform the following steps:
+Do the following to set up application metrics protection via the `kube-rbac-proxy` with the subsequent metrics scraping using Prometheus tools:

 1. Create a new `ServiceAccount` with the following permissions: